heheleo/algo25/content/Unit 3/Algorithm design/Implementations/Graph-related algorithms/PageRank.md

 #TODO #A
 PageRank is an algorithm used to rank web pages.
 PageRank was designed and is used by Google.
 PageRank outputs the probability that a person randomly clicking on links in web pages will arrive at a particular page, and so the sum of PageRank of all web pages is equal to 1.

+#### Sink nodes
-If the imaginary person reaches a webpage which has no outgoing links, they randomly go to any web page.
+If the imaginary person reaches a webpage which has no outgoing links (sink nodes), they randomly go to any web page (implemented by adding a directed edge from sink node to all other nodes, with equal probability).

+#### Dampening factor
 Additionally, PageRank takes into account that a person clicking links will eventually stop clicking.
 This probability that the person stops clicking, and then goes to another random web page is called the damping factor, represented as $d$.

+#### Formula
 The formula for the PageRank value of a node is
 $$
 \text{PR}(n)=\frac{1-d}{N}+d(\sum_{u\in V_{n}}\frac{\text{PR}(u)}{\text{L}(u)})